 Experts say families need to carefully consider whether joint ownership is worth the gamble.

 Joint ownership means two or more people own a business or property, such as farmland or a house, simultaneously.
 Joel Bokenfohr, an Edmonton-based farm transition specialist with FCC, says it’s commonly used by parents as a way of leaving assets to children.

 It’s also used to negate estate taxes.
 When someone dies and assets transfer to another person, third parties such as banks often require probate, or validation from the courts that a will is legitimate, before releasing the deceased person’s estate.
 A tax applies in that situation.
 For example, it’s 1.5 per cent in Ontario.
 But if the estate or asset is co-owned by a surviving person, full ownership can transfer to them without the tax.

 For a farm worth $3 million, for example, joint ownership could save $45,000.

 “It gets used a lot out of pure simplicity,” Bokenfohr says.
 “If you’re sure that’s how you want things to go forward, it can be useful.”

 Remember the cost of litigation

-But if the estate ends up in litigation as a result of joint ownership, asks Jessica Kristensen, an associate with Miller Thomson Lawyers based in Guelph, Ont., “are savings made after you die worth it?”
+But if the estate ends up in litigation as a result of joint ownership, asks Jessica Kristensen, an associate with Miller Thomson based in Guelph, Ont., “are savings made after you die worth it?”